h00lig4n/k3s/README.md

   3. Set host as esphome and port as 6052.

   **NOTE:** Unless you enable hostNetwork=true then you will need to update domain on every device as it defaults to local and will not resolve.
+  I don't do this and manually manage it.

 ### Grafana
 Making nice graphs.

 ### Home Assistant
 Refer to [home assistant repository](https://github.com/h00lig4n/hass) for configuration options.